Ruach/ruach.github.io/_posts/2020-04-19-btb-bpd-Boom.markdown

 ![Boom Frontend Pipeline](/images/front-end.svg)
 As shown in the above image,
 frontend of the boom core is pipelined in 5 stages.
-The ***FetchControlUnit*** class is the implementation of these 5 stages pipeline.
+The ***FetchControlUnit*** class instatiated by BoomFrontendModule implements these 5 stages pipeline.
-#
 Although the figure describes
-entire fetch pipelines and required components such as TLB, BTB, BPD, and ICache are embedded in the front end pipeline, the FetchControlUnit class doesn't include those separate components.
+entire fetch pipelines and required components such as TLB, BTB, BPD, and ICache are embedded in the front end pipeline, the actual FetchControlUnit class implementation doesn't include those components.
-The required components are instantiated by the BoomFrontendModule and thier input/outputs are connected by this module.
+Those auxiliary components are instantiated by the BoomFrontendModule and BoomFrontend class and the modules can be referenced thorugh the outer module instance.

-#
+This is because the modules are not only accessed by the front-end pipeline, but also utilized by the different pipelines of Boom core.
 Therefore,
-instead of accessing the Icache directly from the FetchControlUnit class, it receives the valid signal and data inputs from the Icache which is managed by the BoomFrontendModule class.
+instead of embedding the Icache instance directly from the FetchControlUnit class, it receives the valid signal and data inputs from the Icache module managed by the upper layer module, the BoomFrontendModule class.
-The fetch_controller member in the above is the instance of FetchControlUnit class.
-Now let's take a look at
-each pipeline stage of front-end.

 **ifu/frontend.scala**
 ```scala